 Once it is placed inside, the transparency should unroll and pop into place.
 Use a small pair of tweezers to adjust and center the design as needed.
 Replace the cap and embellish the ornament as desired.

 And that’s it!
-A floating photo ornament completed in less than an hour and a gift that will be treasured for years to come.
+Floating ornaments completed in less than an hour and a gift that will be treasured for years to come.
 I absolutely love the way mine turned out and look forward to sharing them with my family.

-I hope you’ve found this tutorial helpful and that you’ll try making some floating photo ornaments on your own.
-Feel free to share a photo over on my Facebook page or leave a comment below.
+I hope you’ve found this tutorial helpful and that you’ll try making some floating ornaments on your own.
+Feel free to share a photo over in my Facebook group or leave a comment below.
 Your feedback is very important to me!

 Until next time,